joao-svalencar/letsRept/README.md

 ### **Internal datasets**

-- The package counts with a full list of current valid species (`allReptiles` - 12,440 species) with their respective higher taxa information (updated to 23th of May, 2025);
+- The package counts with a full list of current valid species (`allReptiles` - 12,500 species) with their respective higher taxa information (updated to 15th of September, 2025);

 - A dataset with all unique synonyms for each current valid species (`allSynonyms` - 53,159 entries - updated to 23th of May, 2025);